COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ## Variant calling

-Now that we have confidence in our mapped read file and we know its the right format and sorte we can continue with the variant calling.
-First we will call variants for SNV and subsequently for SV.
+Now that we have confidence in our mapped reads file and we know that it's the right format and reads are sorted, we can continue with the variant calling.
+First, we will call variants for SNV and subsequently for SV.

-To keep everything nicely and tightly we will change directory and create one call SNV:
+To keep everything nice and tight we will change directory and create one called SNV:
 ```
 cd ..
 mkdir SNV